-To summarise, the main contributions of this survey are as follows:
+Correspondingly, in order to bridge these gaps, the main contributions of this survey are as follows:

 - We propose a new taxonomy that brings together various types of traditional structure-based approaches.
 We make a clearer distinction between the concepts of local and global, and we first introduce and summarise the category of subgraph formation based approaches. - We propose a novel taxonomy of graph convolutional networks, with a focus on the exploitation of graph structural information.
 The taxonomy categorises GCNs from three structural information angles, i.e., the layer-wise message aggregation scope, the message content, and the overall learning scope.
-We review and summarise the latest GCN approaches with a structural focus, and provide a thorough analysis of the time and space complexities. - We draw connections between the graph convolutional networks and the traditional structure-based approaches, and discuss three potential future research avenues in the joint area.
+We review and summarise the latest GCN approaches with a structural focus, and provide a thorough analysis of the time and space complexities. - We draw connections between the graph convolutional networks and the traditional structure-based approaches and discuss four potential future research avenues in the joint area.

-The rest of this survey is organised as follows: In Section 2, we introduce and compare two pairs of concepts, i.e., local and global, and motifs and graphlets.
-In Section 3, we present the five categories of graph structural measures and discuss four open problems.
-In Section 4, we introduce the novel taxonomy of graph convolutional networks, and discuss their time and space complexities.
-In Section 5, we discuss the connections between the traditional structural measures and the graph convolutional networks, and present some potential research directions.
-Finally, we conclude the article in Section 6.
+The rest of this survey is organised as follows: In Section II, we introduce and compare two pairs of concepts, i.e., local and global, and motifs and graphlets.
+In Section III, we present the five categories of graph structural measures and discuss four open problems.
+In Section IV, we introduce the novel taxonomy of graph convolutional networks, and discuss their time and space complexities.
+In Section V, we discuss the connections between the traditional structural measures and the graph convolutional networks, and present some potential research directions.
+Finally, we conclude the article in Section VI.

-2 PRELIMINARIES AND BACKGROUND
+II.
+PRELIMINARIES AND BACKGROUND